It is called "electromagnetism" because electricity and magnetism are linked:

 - Visible light goes "Roy G Bv": Red Orange Yellow Green Blue Violet

 - Rays (X-rays and gamma rays) at the high energy end

-To remember the energy levels, think "waves are slow and soothing, but rays are fast and dangerous".
+To remember the energy and danger levels, think "Radio is low, but rays are like razors".